TeamSHIRO/AKL/CONTRIBUTING.md

 ### Overview

-Git tags without prefix `tag-` is protected and can't be created or changed without a required permission.
+Git tags without `tag-` prefix are not allowed.
+Because it is reserved for release and other purpose.

 #### Internal Contributors (!SHIRO Members)
 If you’re part of the !SHIRO GitHub organization and have the privilege to do so, you can work directly on the
 repository:
-1. Create a new branch from `develop`.
+1. Create a new branch from `main`.
-2. Implement your feature or fix in a feature/* branch.
+2. Implement your feature or fix in your branch.
-3. Open a Pull Request (PR) back into `develop`.
+3. Open a Pull Request (PR) back into `main`.
 4. Request a review from another team member before merging.

 #### External Contributors
 If you’re not part of !SHIRO, we still welcome your contributions!
 1. Fork the repository to your own account.
-2. Create a new branch in your fork (feature/*).
+2. Create a new branch in your fork from `main` branch.
 3. Commit and push your changes.
-4. Open a Pull Request from your fork’s branch into the main repo’s `develop` branch.
+4. Open a Pull Request from your fork’s branch into the main repo’s `main` branch.
 5. A maintainer will review your changes and provide feedback.

 ---